skom2308/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-The following packages are used for this analysis:
+The following package is used for this analysis:

 ```r